 - Fitness Center: None.

-- Private Pools/Jacuzzis: None have private pools, but some bungalows have a spa bath.
+- Private Pools/Jacuzzis: None have private pools, but some bungalows have jacuzzis.

-- Activities: Free hire of kayaks and snorkelling gear.
+- Activities: Free hire of kayaks and snorkeling gear.
 Also activities for families, including art classes and canoe trips.

-Poppy’s on the Lagoon Resort – Food and Drink
+Poppy’s on the Lagoon – Food and Drink

-- Restaurant & Bar: The Leaf Restaurant is renowned across the island for western favourites, like banana pancakes, and a great place to try traditional food.
+- Restaurant & Bar: The Leaf Restaurant is renowned across the island for western favorites like banana pancakes, and is a great place to try traditional food.
 The menu is a little limited, but the themed buffet nights are certainly worthwhile.